Kevin Mitchell (musician): 2009–2012: Basement Birds and Kosciuzko

 I needed a break, I felt like I'd reached the end of the road a bit, with what I was doing with Bob.
 I felt like I'd gone as far as I could or wanted to go with that style of music that I was making… it had been pretty much a ten-year, three-album road that I'd walked down, I definitely felt like I needed a break so that I could refresh and do something new.

 Mitchell performed at the Pyramid Rock Festival over the 2010–11 new year holiday season both as a member of Basement Birds and of Jebediah.
 Jebediah toured domestically during 2011, including further festival appearances at Splendour in the Grass and the Coaster Festival, and a tour with Violent Soho.
 During that year, Mitchell was asked to list his favourite 10 songs of the year: he included "Bronte" by Gotye, "Perfection" by Adalita, "Broken Songs" by Jim Ward and "Design Desire" by Abbe May in his selection.

 Jebediah played fewer live shows in 2012 than in the previous year, but included an appearance at the inaugural Breath of Life festival in Tasmania and a hometown show with Eskimo Joe at the Perth Concert Hall.
 Mitchell participated in a series of mid-2012 events that were organised by 3RRR, a community radio station based in Melbourne.
 The series, "The Story So Far … ", featured musicians including Mitchell and Tim Rogers (You Am I), who relayed personal experiences from their music careers.
 Mitchell performed acoustic versions of "Don't You Think It's Time" and "Someone So Much".
-In a review of the event Natalie Salvo, an online journalist, wrote:
+In a review of the event, the online journalist Natalie Salvo wrote:

 Mitchell proved to be a great interviewee.
 He was open, candid and animated.
-Showing he’s a real romantic at heart, he offered tender responses (like wishing he’d had the opportunity to have a beer with his late father) plus light and funny anecdotes too.
+Showing he's a real romantic at heart, he offered tender responses (like wishing he'd had the opportunity to have a beer with his late father) plus light and funny anecdotes too.
 The latter included talk about learning jazz ballet as a child (complete with an impromptu demonstration) and meeting Lily Allen at the Sydney Big Day Out.